 Glazed Carrots – 4 minutes

 Peel and cut up your carrots.
 Add 1 T. butter to pot, 1 T honey, S & P, 1/4 t. baking soda.
 Pressure cook for 4 minutes.
+Manual Release.
 Stir and enjoy.

 Baked Sweet Potatoes – 13 minutes

-Add cup of water to bottom of Instant Pot.
+Add a cup of water to the bottom of Instant Pot.
 Add the steamer rack.
 Add whole sweet potatoes.
 Set using Manual for 13 minutes.
 Pressure cook on high.

 Above is a great video introduction to the Instant Pot and how to do the initial water test.